01 of 09

 The islands off Makassar call for a whole day's worth of lazing at the beach, snorkeling to see the fish and sea urchins, and one last beachside picnic before heading back to the city.

-You just need two islands for the trip: the Kodingareng Keke sandbar, whose fine white sand is (to this writer anyway) equal to any you'll find at any top-rated beach around the world; and Samalona Island, a favorite getaway for locals who love to picnic by the sea, or rent a house on the island for overnight visits.
+You just need two islands for the trip: the Kodingareng Keke sandbar (Google Maps), whose fine white sand is (to this writer anyway) equal to any you'll find at any top-rated beach around the world; and Samalona Island (Google Maps), a favorite getaway for locals who love to picnic by the sea, or rent a house on the island for overnight visits.

-An island-hopping trip to Kodingareng Keke and Samalona can easily be arranged at the Bangkoa fisherman's port on Makassar.
+An island-hopping trip to Kodingareng Keke and Samalona can easily be arranged at the Bangkoa fisherman's port on Makassar (Google Maps).
 Once you're paid up, you can take your rented boat to the islands in the Makassar Strait, where you can swim and sun to your heart's content.
-Don't get too much sun, though – remember to bring your sunscreen before you go!Continue to 3 of 6 below.
+Don't get too much sun, though – remember to bring your sunscreen before you go!Continue to 4 of 9 below.

 See Butterflies and a Waterfall at Bantimurung Park

-Karst landscapes are always magical to behold, and the Bantimurung-Bulusaraung river system near Makassar is no exception.
+Karst landscapes are always magical to behold, and the Bantimurung-Bulusaraung river system in Maros (Google Maps) is no exception.
 The karst outcrops in Bantimurung are not quite as spectacular as those found in South China or Malaysia, but what you'll find here still quickens the pulse.

 Its key attraction, a gently descending waterfall, provides a spectacular backdrop for picnickers and thrillseekers.
 The former gather around tables set around the waterfall and the ensuing river, while the latter ride inflated tire inner tubes down the waterfall.
 The ride is short but sweet, and riders climb back to make multiple trips down.